Operator $\ell_p\to\ell_q$ norms of Gaussian matrices: Introduction

 \begin{cor} Let $X_{ij}$, $i\le m$, $j\le n$, be independent symmetric Weibull variables with parameter $r\in~(0,2]$.
 If $p^*, q\in [2,\infty]$, then for every deterministic matrix $A=(a_{ij})_{i\le m,j\le n}$, and every $\rho \ge 1$ we have

 Moreover, for every $t>0$,

 \end{cor}

 \begin{rmk} The upper bound in \eqref{eq:higher-moments-weibull} and, as a consequence, the tail bound from Corollary~\ref{cor:higher-moments-tailsWeibull} hold under the weaker assumption that the variables $X_{ij}$ are independent, centered, and have uniformly bounded $\psi_r$-norm.
-This follows by a standard argument (see, e.g., the proof of \cite[Lemma~2.1]{LSChevet}). \end{rmk}
+This follows from a standard argument (see, e.g., the proof of \cite[Lemma~2.1]{LSChevet}). \end{rmk}

 The next result is a generalization of \cite[Theorem 2]{Latala-Some-estimates}.
 Its advantage is that we do not need to assume much about the distribution of the entries; however, two additional summands appear in the upper bound.
+The proof of the following corollary may be found at the end of Section~\ref{sect:proof-main-thm}.

 \begin{cor} If $p^*, q\in [2,\infty)$, then for every matrix $(X_{ij})_{ i\le m, j\le n}$ with independent centered entries,

 and, as a consequence,

 \end{cor}